'Cadillac Tax' On Generous Health Plans May Be Headed To Congressional Junkyard

 Support or opposition to the Cadillac tax has never broken down cleanly along party lines.
 For example, economists from across the ideological spectrum supported its inclusion in the ACA, and many continue to endorse it.

 "If people have insurance that pays for too much, they don't have enough skin in the game.
 They may be too quick to seek professional medical care.
-They may too easily accede when physicians recommend superfluous tests and treatments," wrote N. Gregory Mankiw, an economics adviser in the George W. Bush administration, and Lawrence Summers, an economic aide to President Barack Obama, in a 2015 column in the New York Times.
+They may too easily accede when physicians recommend superfluous tests and treatments," wrote N. Gregory Mankiw, an economics adviser in the George W. Bush administration, and Lawrence Summers, an economic aide to President Barack Obama, in a 2015 column in The New York Times.
 "Such behavior can drive national health spending beyond what is necessary and desirable."

 At the same time, however, the tax has been bitterly opposed by organized labor, a key constituency for Democrats.
 "Many unions have been unable to bargain for higher wages, but they have been taking more generous health benefits, instead, for years," says Robert Blendon, a professor at the Harvard School of Public Health who studies health and public opinion.

-Now, unions say, those benefits are disappearing, with premiums, deductibles and other cost-sharing moves are rising as employers scramble to stay under the threshold for the impending tax.
+Now, unions say, those benefits are disappearing, while premiums, deductibles and other cost-sharing moves are rising as employers scramble to stay under the threshold for the impending tax.

 "Employers are using the tax as justification to shift more costs to employees, raising costs for workers and their families," said a letter to members of Congress from the Service Employees International Union in July.